seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 Yes, you can upgrade and downgrade at any time.

-#### How is the Paid Plan billed?
+#### How is the Professional plan billed?

-The Paid Plan is paid upfront at the beginning of the subscription cycle.
+The Professional plan is paid upfront at the beginning of the subscription cycle.
 Changes in your user amount will be added to/subtracted from the invoice of the next subscription cycle.

 #### Which payment types do you support?